tsuru/tsuru/docs/overview.rst

 deploy applications using the Juju_ provisioner, but you can easily implement your own provisioner and use whatever backend you wish.

-When you extend Tsuru, you are able to praticaly build a new PaaS in terms of behavior of provision and orchestration, making use of the great Tsuru structure.
+When you extend Tsuru, you are able to pratically build a new PaaS in terms of behavior of provision and orchestration, making use of the great Tsuru structure.
 You change the whole Tsuru workflow by implementing a new provisioner.